 - You may feel a gradual bruising or tenderness around the hip and buttock areas, or you may feel and observe some swelling.

-- In severe breaks, for example as a result of a car accident or extreme athletic mishap, you may actually see the femur stick out through the skin.
+- In severe breaks, for example as a result of a car accident or extreme sports injury, you may actually see the femur stick out through the skin.

 - When the break is small, as in a hairline break, you may actually not feel anything for a while, until some other symptoms like pain or swelling begin to appear.

 The average age of individuals who experience hip fractures is 80.
 Hip fractures are also associated with high mortality rates, particularly in women who account for 80% of all broken hips.